Cigarette advertising in Indonesia: Regulation

 Such cigarette advertisements are only allowed to air on television channels from 21:30 until 05:00 local time.
+It is commonly called "adult broadcast hours" because it is allowed by laws and rules to advertise adult products during the time.
 However, national, Jakarta-based television networks almost always stop airing cigarette advertisements after 03:00 a.m., probably due to its closer time to 05:00 a.m. in eastern Indonesia.
+Also, local TV stations in Indonesia, such as JTV, Bali TV, and PJTV, rarely air cigarette advertisements.

+The latest health regulation (Gov. Regulation No. 28/2024) was passed by President Joko Widodo on 26 July 2024.
+The regulation prohibits selling or promoting all tobacco products and electronic cigarettes for people under 21 and pregnant women.
+Additionally, the regulation also outlawed cigarette advertisements on social media networks, and restricts cigarette advertisements on television networks and jumbotrons from 22:00 until 05:00 local time.
+The tobacco warning must be in the full screen if the advertisement is a motion picture displayed on television and videotrons, or 15% for printed media.

 Contents

 Early Indonesian cigarette advertisements used to display the cigarette packaging and cigarettes before being prohibited.
 Currently, advertisements mostly feature motivational messages, social criticisms, and sometimes adventure (as in Djarum Super) as well as animation.

 Examples

-A Mild advertisements, known by one of their slogans Go Ahead since 2009, features social criticisms and motivational quotes.
+A Mild advertisements, known by one of their slogans Go Ahead since 2009, feature social criticisms and motivational quotes.
 Similarly, Djarum 76 advertisements also mostly feature social criticisms, but also include a character named Om Jin (played by Totos Rasiti).
-Djarum Super and Gudang Garam International advertisements, however, feature action and adventures scenes instead.
+Djarum Super and Gudang Garam International advertisements, however, mainly feature action and adventure scenes instead.
 Sampoerna Hijau (lit.
 "Green Sampoerna") advertisements feature friendship between the members of the Geng Hijau ("Green Gang").

-Some cigarette advertisements have been controversial.
+Some cigarette advertisements had been controversial.
 A 2015 advertisement of A Mild featured the text Mula-mula malu-malu lama-lama mau "shy at first, later wants (it)" and a still image of an almost-kissing couple, which caused inhabitants of the surrounding area to consider the advertisement as immoral.